We’re here to help: Financing Your Undergraduate Degree

 Amount: 25% off tuition

-For students who participate in a company tuition reimbursement program, Avila offers the Tuition Reimbursement Program Agreement.
+For students who participate in a company tuition reimbursement program, Avila offers the Promise to Pay (Employer Reimbursement) deferred payment plan through the student’s MyAU portal.
 The following guidelines apply:

-a) The student agrees to pay Avila University a fee of $50 per “traditional” semester for the privilege of paying tuition and fees after the completion of a course rather at the beginning of the course.
+a) The student agrees to pay Avila University a fee of $40 per term/semester for the privilege of paying tuition and fees after the beginning of the term/semester.

 b) The student shall be solely responsible for paying Avila University the amount, which represents the tuition, fees, and other charges for those courses for which he or she is registered.
 Said payment shall be paid in full by the student within 45 days of completing those courses even if the employer should fail to reimburse for any reason.

-e) With regard to any classes not covered by the Employer’s Tuition Reimbursement Program, the student shall pay the tuition, fees, and any other charges owed to Avila University for the same as it applies in accordance with the normal payment policies of Avila University.
-Payment is due and payable on the first evening of that particular class.
+d) With regard to any classes not covered by the Employer’s Tuition Reimbursement Program, the student shall pay the tuition, fees, and any other charges owed to Avila University in accordance with the normal payment policies of Avila University.
+Payment is due and payable 2 weeks before the term/semester begins.

 Outside Scholarships and discounts